Cramping After IUI: Is It Normal?

 The medical assistant will then get the sperm into the exam room and verify the sample’s name and date of birth.
 This ensures that the correct sperm is being used for the procedure.

 The doctors will then transfer the sperm sample into a syringe and later join a catheter (thin tube) at the end of the syringe.
-Later the doctor will visualize your cervix by inserting a scope into the vagina.
+Later the doctor will visualise your cervix by inserting a scope into the vagina.

 Next, they’ll use a cotton swab to clean the extra mucus or vaginal fluid from the cervix.
 The doctor will then insert the catheter into the uterus through the cervix.
 Once in place, the sperms are pushed into the uterus by pressing the syringe’s plunger.